imgly/imgly-react-native/README.md

    }
    ```

    If needed, you can also use a specific version of our native library for Android as well as define explicitly the included modules.
 By default, all modules for both PhotoEditor SDK and VideoEditor SDK are included.
+Furthermore, you can configure the `buildToolsVersion`, `minSdkVersion`, `compileSdkVersion`, `targetSdkVersion`, and `kotlinGradlePluginVersion`.

    ```json
    {